rust-lang/book/src/ch10-03-lifetime-syntax.md

 parameter, functions can accept references with any lifetime when the signature specifies a generic lifetime parameter.

-To understand lifetime annotations in context, let's write a function that will return the longest of two string slices.
+To understand lifetime annotations in context, let’s write a function that will return the longest of two string slices.
 The way we want to be able to call this function is by passing two string slices, and we want to get back a string slice.
-The code in Listing 10-9 should print `The longest string is abcd` once we've implemented the `longest` function:
+The code in Listing 10-9 should print `The longest string is abcd` once we’ve implemented the `longest` function:

 <figure>
 <span class="filename">Filename: src/main.rs</span>